swiftlang/sourcekit-lsp/Contributor Documentation/LSP Extensions.md

 Clients use this list to drive a local search UI (fuzzy matching, prefix filtering, etc.) without a round-trip per keystroke.
 After the user selects a name, send a `sourcekit/workspace/symbolInfo` request to resolve it to concrete locations.

+When `containerName` is set, the response instead lists the fully-qualified names of the members of the named container(s), which lets a client filter a qualified query such as `Container.val` locally.
+Every name in the response can be passed verbatim to `sourcekit/workspace/symbolInfo`.

 > [!IMPORTANT]
 > This request is experimental and may be modified or removed in future versions of SourceKit-LSP without notice.
 Do not rely on it.